 Diabetes, body image and eating disorders

-Body image concerns and eating disorders are a major issue for many adolescents.
+concerns and are a major issue for many adolescents.
 Having type 1 diabetes increases the risk of developing an eating disorder and parents should be aware of this.

 Some teenagers will manipulate their insulin doses in an attempt to lose weight or avoid weight gain.
 This can lead to diabetic ketoacidosis (accumulation of dangerous substances called ketones in the blood and urine), which is life threatening.
 Disordered eating, along with blood glucose levels that are not in the target range, can also increase the risk of long-term complications, such as damage to the eyes and kidneys.

-If you think your child has an eating disorder or is overly concerned about their body image and weight, talk to their diabetes healthcare team or dietitian about appropriate counselling and support.
-An information resource about type 1 diabetes and eating disorders is available from Diabetes Victoria
+If you think your child has an eating disorder or is overly concerned about their body image and weight, talk to their diabetes treating team or dietitian about appropriate counselling and support.

-The main concern of the licensing authorities is the possibility of hypoglycaemia occurring while driving.
-Diabetes complications like eye problems are also a concern.
-More information is available from VicRoads and the Diabetes Victoria page ‘Driving and diabetes’.
+The main concern of the licensing authorities is the possibility of occurring while driving.
+More information is available from VicRoads and the .

 Discuss alcohol use with your child and develop strategies that will reduce the risk of alcohol-induced problems.